alicekellings/Sidebuzcom/src/content/blog/how-to-diversify-your-income-into-multiple-revenue-streams.md

 I quit my tech job in March 2023 to explore other income streams.
 My 9-5 took up too much of my time, and I wanted to focus on ways to make money while I was sleeping or traveling.

-Chasing different income streams aligns with my personality — it satisfies my desire to explore and try as much as possible.
+Chasing different income streams aligns with my personality �?it satisfies my desire to explore and try as much as possible.
 If I grow bored with one area, I can shift my focus to another, and if one stream isn’t that profitable, I have others to fall back on.

 Here’s a breakdown of my eight income streams, with earnings, difficulty level, and time spent each week: